wp-plugins/simple-popup-plugin/readme.txt

 = 3.2 =
 * Widget upgraded to support multiple links and window centering option available - contributed by RichH

+= 3.3 =
+Added class 'simple_popup_link' to links for styling and fixed some bugs.

 == Upgrade Notice ==

-= 3.2 =
+= 3.3 =
-3.2 now has the option of adding multiple popup links listed in a widget and multiple links within a post or page.
-3.2 also supports popup centering.
+Added class 'simple_popup_link' to links for styling and fixed some bugs.